ingogriebsch/spring-hateoas-siren/README.md

 // add some links (having affordances) to the model...
 ```

-_Using a paged model to wrap the entity model_
+_Use a paged model to wrap the entity model_
 ```
 Collection<EntityModel<Person>> people = Collections.singleton(personModel);
 PageMetadata metadata = new PageMetadata(20, 0, 1, 1);